 Myles Lewis-Skelly: Arsenal's midfielder-turned-left-back primed to step up for England after rapid rise

-Myles Lewis-Skelly could make his England debut against Albania; Arsenal youngster has plenty to offer Thomas Tuchel after an eye-catching senior breakthrough; follow England vs Albania on Sky Sports' digital platforms from 6pm on Friday; kick-off 7.45pm
+Myles Lewis-Skelly makes his England debut against Albania; Arsenal youngster has plenty to offer Thomas Tuchel after an eye-catching senior breakthrough - and scored first goal of Tuchel era at Wembley

 It is only six months since Myles Lewis-Skelly made his Arsenal debut against Manchester City at the Etihad Stadium and, in colourful language, Erling Haaland wondered out loud who he was.

 The teenager left Haaland in no doubt when he mimicked the striker's celebration after scoring his first Arsenal goal in the return game at the Emirates Stadium in early February.
-Now, another milestone beckons in the form of a potential England debut following his call-up by Thomas Tuchel.
+Now, another milestone has come in the form of an England debut - and the first goal of the Thomas Tuchel era.

 - England results and fixtures